matthewmarotta/FileManagementProgram/README.md

 *
 *
 * Where:
-* - The operation you wish to perform.
+* - The operation is the function you wish to perform.
 Options include: encrypt_text, decrypt_text, compress_text, encrypt_image, decrypt_image.
-* - The name of the file on which the operation will be performed.
+* - The name of the file is the file on which the operation will be performed.
-* - A sequence of uppercase letters that will serve as the key for
-* encryption or decryption operations.
+* - And the key is a sequence of uppercase letters that will serve as the key for encryption or decryption operations.
 *
 *
 * Example Usage: